Who We Are

 My wife, Renate Schmitt, a fantastic cook, and avid vegetable gardener, helps manage every aspect of the business along with me.
 She is a Master Gardener with Cornell Cooperative Extension of Tompkins County.
 She is also a Hospicare volunteer and sings in their Threshold Choir.
 She was born in Thaleischweiler-Froschen, Sudwestpfalz, Rhineland-Palatinate, Germany.

-My son, Jules Ginenthal, works for the Cornell Botanic Gardens in their Natural Areas Program.
+Our son, Jules Ginenthal, works for the Cornell Botanic Gardens in their Natural Areas Program.
 He is an avid bicyclist, gardener, and beermaker.
 He helps with all things mechanical, heavy lifting, and any chainsaw work needed.

 Sylvie Ginenthal (May 10, 1984 - December 16, 2021)

-My daughter, Sylvie Ginenthal, was an amazing baker and cook.
+Our daughter, Sylvie Ginenthal, was an amazing baker and cook.
 She helped in every aspect of the business as well.
 Sylvie got me through any technology issues I had to deal with.
 She said her speciality was customer service and unsolicited advice and opinions!
 She is greatly missed.